We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There also aren’t enough clinical studies available to prove that at-home lasers are more effective than hair removal at a dermatologist’s office.

 Other safety considerations involve your natural skin tone and hair color.
 Laser hair removal tends to work best on people with light skin tones and dark hair.

 Hyperpigmentation, blistering, and irritation are possible side effects in all users.
-Make sure you follow all instructions included with your device to help avoid injuries.
+Make sure you follow all instructions included with your device.